scientiac/scifox/README.md

 ### Tips

-- In `about:config` set `browser.newtabpage.activity-stream.improvesearch.handoffToAwesomebar` to false to use the homepage search bar without jumping to the url bar.
 - In `Settings > Search > Search Shortcuts` untick everything to get a minimal look in search suggestions.

 ## 🎉 Credit